-Guide Considerate Operator
+Guide for Considerate Operations

-SARA Home Page ~ last update: 19 Oct 2023
+SARA Home Page ~ last update: 10 Oct 2024

 Considerate Operator’s Frequency Guide

 The following frequency data is directly from the ARRL Considerate Operator’s Frequency Guide.
 These frequencies are generally recognized for certain modes or activities under normal conditions (all frequencies are in MHz).
 These are NOT regulations, only guidelines.
-Occasionally with a high level of amateur radio activity, such as during a period of emergency response, DXpedition or during a contest, there will be stations operating outside these frequency guidelines - you must listen carefully... before considering any transmission and then act accordingly.
+Occasionally with a high level of amateur radio activity, such as during a period of emergency response, DXpedition or during a contest, there will be stations operating outside these frequency guidelines - you must listen carefully... before even considering any transmission and then act accordingly.

 Nothing in the rules recognizes any net’s, group’s or any individual’s right to any set or special privileges with respect to any specific frequency.
 Section 97.101(b) of the Rules states that "Each station licensee and each control operator must cooperate in selecting transmitting locations and in making the most effective use of the amateur service frequencies.
 No frequency will be assigned for the exclusive use of any station.
 No one "owns" any set frequency.
 However, social manners are implied and so moving away from a net frequency is strongly advised.
+This is really important during natural emergencies and disaster relief efforts.

 Frequencies {MHz} & Bands Modes/Activities